Chinonyedoris/ChinonyedorisA_Data-Portfolio/README.md

      .
 A WRITTEN ESSAY ON SOCIAL TECHNICAL DYNAMICS.
      .
 THE HISTORY OF COVID-19 RESEARCH DOCUMENT.
      .
 RESEARCH & PROPOSAL PROJECT REPORT: LEVERAGIING DATA ANALYTICS TO OPTIMIZE SUSTAINABILITY IN INFRASTRUCTURE.

+# 💼 Total Sales Computation – Excel Project

+## 📌 Project Overview
+This project demonstrates how to compute **Total Sales** in an Excel dataset by applying fundamental Excel functions and relative referencing.
+It was completed as part of the Quantum Analytics June Cohort – Data Analyst Track.

+## 🎯 Goal
+To compute the **Total Sales** for each product entry using the formula: Total Sales = Sales Price × Quantity Sold

+## 🛠️ Tools & Technologies
+- Microsoft Excel
+- Relative and Absolute Referencing
+- Excel Formulas: `SUM`, `COUNT`, `COUNTA`, `COUNTBLANK`, `MIN`, `MAX`, `AVERAGE`
+- Paste Special (Values, Formats, Formulas)
+- Transpose Function

+## 🧮 Methodology
+1. **Dataset Columns**:
+   - Product Name
+   - State
+   - Sales Price
+   - Quantity Sold

+2. **Data Operations**:
+   - Used **relative referencing** to multiply `Sales Price` and `Quantity Sold` to compute `Total Sales`.
+   - Applied the formula in the Total Sales column and used drag-fill to apply it to the rest of the rows.
+   - Used `SUM` to calculate total revenue across all entries.
+   - Used `MIN` and `MAX` to determine the range of values for unit price and total sales.
+   - Applied `COUNT`, `COUNTA`, `COUNTBLANK` to determine data structure and completeness.

+3. **Formatting & Cleaning**:
+   - Applied **Paste Special** to isolate formulas, values, and formats.
+   - Used **Transpose** to restructure data as needed.

+## 📈 Key Outputs
+- ✅ Computed total sales for each row
+- ✅ Aggregated revenue and sales statistics
+- ✅ Identified min/max pricing and volume insights
+- ✅ Cleaned and formatted dataset for readability

+## 📚 Skills Demonstrated
+- Spreadsheet computation and logic building
+- Data cleaning and structuring
+- Analytical thinking using Excel tools
+- Understanding of referencing and automation in formulas

+# 📈 Excel Data Analysis: Sales Report Using Basic Functions

+ ## 🎯 Objective:

+- To analyze a dataset containing Unit Price and Sales Price for different products (Product A and B) using Excel’s      basic statistical and referencing functions.
+The goal was to compute:

+- Total & Average Unit and Sales Prices

+- Count of Columns & Rows

+- Maximum Unit Price

+- Minimum Sales Price for Products A and B

+# 🧰 Excel Functions Used:

+## Function	Purpose

+=SUM(range)	Calculated total unit prices and total sales prices =AVERAGE(range)	Found the average unit price and average sales price =COUNT(range)	Counted all numeric (filled) entries in a column =COUNTA(range)	Counted all non-blank cells, including text =COUNTBLANK(range)	Identified blank/missing data for cleaning =COLUMNS(range)	Determined number of variables/fields =ROWS(range)	Counted total records/data entries =MAX(range)	Found the highest unit price
+=MIN(range)	Found the lowest sales price of each product

+# 🧪 Problem Solved:

+## Using these formulas:

+✅ Total Unit Price → =SUM(Unit_Price_Column)

+✅ Total Sales Price → =SUM(Sales_Price_Column)

+✅ Average Unit Price → =AVERAGE(Unit_Price_Column)

+✅ Average Sales Price → =AVERAGE(Sales_Price_Column)

+✅ Number of Columns → =COLUMNS(Table_Range)

+✅ Number of Rows → =ROWS(Table_Range)

+✅ Maximum Unit Price → =MAX(Unit_Price_Column)

+✅ Minimum Sales Price (Product A & B) →

+## For Product A: =MIN(IF(Product_Column="A", Sales_Price_Column))

+## For Product B: =MIN(IF(Product_Column="B", Sales_Price_Column)) (as an array formula or with FILTER function in Excel 365)

+## 🔍 Insights Gained:

+Identified pricing patterns across products

+Detected missing values using COUNTBLANK

+Practiced conditional logic (filtering by product)

+Strengthened understanding of Excel's statistical tools for Business Analytics.

+# 📊 Excel Data Analysis: Revenue Insights using Basic Functions
+## Exploratory Revenue Data Analysis using Excel – Quantum Analytics

+Using absolute referencing, I successfully computed Net Salary for various employee IDs based on constant deductions across rows.
+Excel functions and data cleaning techniques.
+The session was centered around understanding and applying Excel’s in-built formulas for data summarization and structure analysis.

+## 🔧 Tools Used:

+Microsoft Excel

+Sample Revenue Dataset (fictitious organizational data)

+## 🧠 Key Excel Functions & Outcomes:

+Task: Excel Function Used	Purpose	Outcome

+Identify total columns (variables)	=COLUMNS(range)	Know number of features/data points	Returned the count of columns Count total data entries	=ROWS(range)	Understand dataset size	Returned the number of rows Find minimum revenue	=MIN(range)	Identify lowest revenue	Displayed lowest revenue value Find maximum revenue	=MAX(range)	Identify peak revenue	Displayed highest revenue value Calculate total revenue	=SUM(range)	Add up total income	Returned the full sum of revenue Count revenue entries	=COUNT(range)	Count valid revenue data cells	Counted all filled numeric cells Determine average revenue	=AVERAGE(range)	Compute mean revenue	Showed overall average revenue

+# ✅ Excel Conditional Statements – Practical Application  | Quantum Analytics

+  I worked on a project that focused on applying conditional logic using Excel’s built-in functions.

+🔧 Tasks Completed:

+Used IF, AND, and OR functions to categorize data based on multiple conditions.

+Applied nested IF statements to classify employees based on salary thresholds (e.g., "High", "Medium", or "Low").

+Created automated decision rules to flag employees eligible for bonuses based on performance scores and tenure.

+Used Conditional Formatting in combination with formulas to visually highlight rows meeting specific criteria (e.g., underperformers or top earners).

+Ensured data accuracy by validating the logic with sample datasets.

+📊 Key Outcome: Transformed raw data into structured, insight-driven outputs that allowed quick decision-making.
+These exercises deepened my understanding of how logical functions drive data filtering, analysis, and reporting in business environments.

 # New Project Track Data Analysis
 # "Visualizing Nigeria’s GDP Journey (1993–2025): A Business Intelligence and Data Analytics Perspective"
 # Nigerian Economic GDP Data Featuring 1993-2025; A Data Analysis Approach.